-Why investing in supermarket real estate worthwhile?
+Why is investing in supermarket real estate worthwhile?

 Shopping behaviour is changing